Encoding Predictability and Legibility for Style-Conditioned Diffusion Policy: Evaluation

 \subsection{Implementation Details}

 This section details the architectural and training configurations for the SCDP framework and the comparative baselines.

-\textbf{Base Diffusion Policy:} We employ a U-Net-based Diffusion Policy \cite{Diffusion_Policy} with approximately $70$M parameters for the differents baselines and SCDP.
+\textbf{Base Diffusion Policy:} We employ a U-Net-based Diffusion Policy \cite{Diffusion_Policy} with approximately $70$M parameters for the different baselines and SCDP.
 The base model is trained on a foundational dataset of $200$ expert demonstrations for $100$ epochs.

 \textbf{Scene Encoder:} To extract latent environmental context, we utilize a 3-layer MLP architecture comprising $26,000$ parameters.
 This module is pre-trained using a reconstruction loss on $5,000$ randomized goal configurations over $50$ epochs to ensure a robust representation of spatial relations.